 Live my life in a way that won't make me regret anything on my deathbed

-I'm very passionate, calm, adventurous, considerate, open to pretty much everything, except the things that do no good.
+I consider myself passionate, calm, adventurous, considerate, open to pretty much everything, except the things that'll do (me) no good.
 I always aim for happiness and whatever will make me happy, I will explore.
 I think that's pretty much it!

-One of the things that's very essential for me is happiness.
-I believe anybody can be happy, like the dear Lincoln have put it: "Most folks are about as happy as they make up their minds to be".
+One thing that's very essential for me is being content.
+I believe that anybody can be happy, like the dear Lincoln have put it: "Most folks are about as happy as they make up their minds to be".
 I enjoy the little things in life because in the long run, they become the big things.
-Those endless nights out in a foreign city with people you feel a connection with despite just having known each other for a few days; the warmth you feel when being with your family; the fact that the whole world is at our feet and that when there's a chance for us to explore and to live, we're free to take it.
+Those endless nights out in a foreign city with people you feel a connection with despite just having known each other for a few days (or few hours); the warmth you feel when you're with your family; the fact that the whole world is at our feet and that when there's a chance for us to explore and to live, we're mostly free to take it.

 Why I’m on Couchsurfing

 I have never surfed before, sadly, but I have met some truly amazing friends via Couchsurfing, friends I still keep in touch with and people I consider some of my best friends!

 I'm very interested in languages.
 I've been learning Spanish all through high school but it wasn't until I spent a month in Spain that I started being able to actually communicate properly.
 After that, Spanish became just as important to me as English, sometimes my Spanish is actually more fluently than my English, despite English being my 2nd language.
 It has opened up so many doors for me and I decided to learn Portuguese as well so taking over South America will be more straightforward!